minj12/news-scraper/README.md

      * Summary - a short summary of the article

      * URL - the url to the original article
+## Instructions of use
+   1. Select an articles you would like to save.
+   2. If you don't see an article that you like or see none, press "Scrape Articles".
+   3.

 ## References
+   ### Class Activities
+    * Week 14: Cat App

-    * Week 18: Scrapeing with mongoose
+    * Week 18: 20-Scraping with mongoose